Hyrule Warriors: Development and release

-Hyrule Warriors was announced in December 2013, in a Nintendo Direct video as a collaboration with Koei Tecmo.
-As such, Nintendo president Satoru Iwata stated that the game would not be the next main series installment of The Legend of Zelda, but rather a spin-off from the main series.
+Hyrule Warriors was announced in December 2013 in a Nintendo Direct video as a collaboration with Koei Tecmo.
+Nintendo president Satoru Iwata said that the game would not be the next main series installment of The Legend of Zelda, but rather a spin-off from the main series.
 Long-time Zelda producer, Eiji Aonuma, was the supervisor of the title.
 The concept for Hyrule Warriors was first proposed by Team Ninja lead developer Yosuke Hayashi while he and Koei Tecmo executive VP Hisashi Koinuma, who was in charge of the Warriors franchise, were discussing a possible Dynasty Warriors cross-franchise game with Nintendo.
-Zelda was chosen due to the fact that Hayashi, Koinuma and many staff at the company were fans of the series.
+The Zelda franchise was chosen due to the fact that Hayashi, Koinuma and many staff at the company were fans of the series.

 When Warriors was presented to Eiji Aonuma, Koei Tecmo used their cross-over game One Piece: Pirate Warriors as an example of how the game would feel.
 In contrast to previous collaborations, Nintendo was confident in Koei Tecmo's ability to make the game, leading them to have "far more expectations than uncertainties".
 This confidence was shared by Aonuma, who readily accepted being offered a place in the game's development by Shigeru Miyamoto.
-Part of the reason behind Aonuma's strong support of Hyrule Warriors is an ongoing push by him to break away from many traditions that have become attached to the Zelda franchise since its inception.
-Along with Omega Force, the main developers for the Dynasty Warriors series, Hayashi and Koinuma brought in help from Team Ninja, who had developed the Dead or Alive series, to help more with one-on-one combat and inject new ideas into the development process.
+Part of the reason behind Aonuma's strong support of Hyrule Warriors was an ongoing push by him to break away from many traditions that have become attached to the Zelda franchise since its inception.
+Along with Omega Force, the main developers for the Dynasty Warriors series, Hayashi and Koinuma brought in help from Team Ninja, who had developed the Dead or Alive series, to help with one-on-one combat and inject new ideas into the development process.
 Koei Tecmo's president Yoichi Erikawa said that he hoped Hyrule Warriors would appeal to fans of both franchises and go on to sell at least one million copies.